chenchenzi/2022-03-14-ling/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to research postgraduates in the Faculty of Linguistics, Philology, and Phonetics, University of Oxford.
+Registration is needed.
+If you are interested in attending this workshop, contact chenzi.xu@ling-phil.ox.ac.uk for more information.
 </p>
 {% endcomment %}